danpanthera/TinhKhoanApp/MIGRATION_COMPLETION_REPORT.md

-# TinhKhoanApp Migration to SQL Server Temporal Tables - COMPLETION REPORT
+# KhoanApp Migration to SQL Server Temporal Tables - COMPLETION REPORT

 ## Date: June 22, 2025

 ## Migration Status: ✅ COMPLETED SUCCESSFULLY

 ### Summary
-Successfully refactored the TinhKhoanApp project to use SQL Server Temporal Tables and Columnstore Indexes for all CRUD operations, data deletion, and queries.
+Successfully refactored the KhoanApp project to use SQL Server Temporal Tables and Columnstore Indexes for all CRUD operations, data deletion, and queries.
 All mock data usage has been eliminated, and the "clear all data" API now truly deletes data from the database.

 ### Key Achievements